 How long does it take for wisdom teeth holes to heal?

-The time that it will take for the actual holes where your wisdom teeth were to heal is quite a bit longer than your recovery time.
+The time that it will take for the actual holes to heal is quite a bit longer than your recovery time.
 It will take at least a month for your jaw bone and gum tissue to repair itself.
 During that time, you'll want to make sure that you avoid chunks of food getting stuck in the holes to prevent infection—gentle rinsing after 24 hours of your surgery can help with this.

 How long does it take to recover from wisdom teeth removal?

-First off, this is not the same question as ‘how long does it take for wisdom teeth to heal'.
-Healing time and recovery time are quite different.
-To get back to your daily routine (omitting strenuous exercise) should take between two days and a week, however, you shouldn't be surprised if it takes you up to two weeks after wisdom teeth removal before you are eating and brushing your teeth normally.
+To get back to your daily routine (omitting strenuous exercise) should take between two days and a week, however, you shouldn't be surprised if it takes you up to two weeks after wisdom teeth removal.
 That being said, you're still likely to feel at least some pain at that point, and your mouth will actually take at least a month to fully heal.